QDENGA® (TAK-003) Dengue Vaccine 2023

-Takeda's QDENGA® (TAK-003) (Dengue Tetravalent Vaccine [Live, Attenuated]) is a tetravalent dengue vaccine preventing dengue fever caused by any of the four serotypes of the dengue virus that causes dengue fever or Severe Dengue.
-QDENGA® is based on a live-attenuated dengue serotype two virus, which provides the genetic "backbone" for all four dengue serotypes.
+Takeda's QDENGA® (TAK-003) (Dengue Tetravalent Vaccine [Live, Attenuated]) is an approved vaccine preventing dengue fever and/or Severe Dengue caused by any of the four serotypes of the dengue virus.
+QDENGA is based on the dengue serotype two virus, which provides the genetic "backbone" for all four dengue serotypes.
 The active substance of Qdenga (ATC code: J07BX04) contains live attenuated dengue viruses, which replicate locally and elicit humoral and cellular immune responses against the four dengue virus serotypes.

 On March 25, 2021, Takeda announced it was participating in the European Medicines Agency's (EMA) first-ever parallel assessment of a medicinal product for use in the European Union (EU) and through the EU-M4all (Article 58) procedure for countries outside of the EU.
 In addition, on May 20, 2021, an audio review of Three Years Efficacy of Takeda's Tetravalent Dengue Vaccine Candidate was published.
-The journal Clinical Infectious Disease published an ACCEPTED MANUSCRIPT on October 4, 2021: Three years efficacy and safety of Takeda's dengue vaccine candidate (TAK-003).
-This study concluded 'TAK-003 was efficacious against symptomatic dengue over three years.
-Efficacy declined over time but remained robust against hospitalized dengue.'
+The journal Clinical Infectious Disease published an ACCEPTED MANUSCRIPT on October 4, 2021.
+This study concluded 'QDENGA was efficacious against symptomatic Dengue over three years.
+Efficacy declined over time but remained robust against hospitalized Dengue.'

-New long-term results announced on June 9, 2022, supplement previously published TIDES clinical study data that demonstrated the candidate vaccine met its primary endpoint of overall VE against VCD, with 80.2% efficacy at 12-month follow-up, as well as all secondary endpoints for which there were a sufficient number of dengue cases at 18-months follow-up, including 90.4% VE against hospitalized dengue.
+Long-term results announced on June 9, 2022, supplemented previously published TIDES clinical study data, demonstrating QDENGA met its primary endpoint of overall VE against VCD, with 80.2% efficacy at 12-month follow-up, as well as all secondary endpoints for which there were a sufficient number of dengue cases at 18-months follow-up, including 90.4% VE against hospitalized Dengue.
 While the long-term follow-up for the primary two-dose series has been completed, the TIDES trial remains ongoing to evaluate the safety and efficacy of a booster dose.

 Qdenga is available as a powder and solvent for solution for injection.